So you want to plan a trip to Japan?

 4.)
 Do You Speak Japanese?

-I still can’t – and I have a Japanese wife and family and have been exploring Japan since the 1990s.
+I still can’t – and I have a Japanese wife and family and have been exploring Japan since 2000.
 (I know, shameful.)

 Whilst having a Japanese partner is an invaluable asset and advantage, it may not be convenient for you to marry a Japanese person right now.
 No matter, being unable to speak the language will not be the barrier you might think.

 The Japanese tourist authorities are acutely aware of the perception that their language can be a major turn-off in deciding to visit their lovely country.
 Don’t let it be a reason to stop you.
 Major tourist offices will certainly have English (often multi-lingual) speaking staff and literature.

 Big department stores and chain brands will at least have store guides in English.
 Even some small restaurants in cities and bigger towns will have English menus.